 Best Aerospace Engineering Universities in Japan

-There are a few schools in Japan offering an education in aerospace engineering.
+There are a few schools in Japan offering education in aerospace engineering.
 There is Tohoku University on the east coast of Japan's main island.
 Here students can learn what it takes to work as an aerospace engineer.
 There is also Kyushu University, just outside of Fukuoka.
 They have programs specifically for international students wanting to learn about aerospace engineering.

 Best Aerospace Engineering Universities in India

 The number one place to study aerospace engineering in India is the Indian Institute of Space and Science Technology in Thiruvananthapuram.
-This school is managed by India's Department of Space and is well known for their amazing lab environments.
+This school is managed by India's Department of Space and is well known for its amazing lab environments.